AwalaApp/specs/rs000-core.md

 - When using the loopback network interface (i.e., localhost or `127.0.0.0/8`), server authentication MAY be skipped if the server listens on a system port (i.e., a port in the range 0-1023).
 - When using Unix sockets, the client MUST check that the expected user owns the file.

-Likewise, the server MUST authenticate the client and the binding MUST specify the mechanism(s) to do so, including whether or how to do client registration.
+Likewise, the server MUST authenticate the client unless stated otherwise in this specification.
+The binding MUST specify the mechanism(s) to do so, including whether or how to do client registration.

 Clients and servers MUST comply with the [Internet PKI](https://tools.ietf.org/html/rfc5280) when using TLS.
 When not using TLS, they SHOULD NOT use [Relaynet PKI](rs002-pki.md) certificates for client/server authentication because they are only meant to be used in messaging protocols.